tum-esi/common-coding-conventions/Readme.md

 ### Aim for coherent abstraction levels.

-Each scope should reflect a single coherent level of abstraction that corresponds to its hierarchy level.
+Each scope should reflect a single coherent level of abstraction that corresponds to its hierarchy level [ClCd].
 In your UML, abstraction should decrease from top to bottom.
 In your code, the deeper you are in a call tree, the more specific your instructions can be.
 Avoid state variables at high abstraction levels.